OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 While implementing your own functionality, you may need to debug your code.
 For guidance on how to debug event-based add-in activation, see [Debug your event-based Outlook add-in](debug-autolaunch.md).

-Configure your Office Add-in to use a shared runtime logging is also available for this feature on Windows.
-For more information, see [Debug your add-in with Configure your Office Add-in to use a shared runtime logging](../testing/Configure your Office Add-in to use a shared runtime-logging.md#Configure your Office Add-in to use a shared runtime-logging-on-windows).
+runtime logging is also available for this feature on Windows.
+For more information, see [Debug your add-in with runtime logging](../testing/runtime-logging.md#runtime-logging-on-windows).

 [!INCLUDE [Loopback exemption note](../includes/outlook-loopback-exemption.md)]